mjmlio/mjml/README.md

 ### Command line

-> Compiles the file and outputs the result in `a.html`
+> Compiles the file and outputs the result in `input.html`

 ```bash
 $> mjml -r input.mjml
 ```

-> Redirects the result to a file
+> Redirects the result to a file named `output.html`

 ```bash
 $> mjml -r input.mjml -o output.html